anyone2/IndigoPlugin-APC-PDU-Control/README.md

 * Delayed Turn Off
 * Delayed Reboot

 You can also configured the On/Off/Reboot delays from the Plugin.
-The delays configured on the PDU, are shown as Custom States within the plugin.
+All delays configured on the PDU, are shown as Custom States within the plugin.

 ## Configuration of your APC PDU